-- (B) Street Extensions. - (1) The street layout of the proposed subdivision shall provide for the continuation or projection of streets already existing in areas adjacent to the area being subdivided unless the Planning Commission deems such continuation or extension undesirable for specific reasons of topography or design, traffic flow or mix of incompatible land uses. - (2) Where, in the opinion of the Planning Commission, it is desirable to provide street access to adjoining properties, proposed streets shall be extended by dedication to the boundaries of such properties.
+- 1. The street layout of the proposed subdivision shall provide for the continuation or projection of streets already existing in areas adjacent to the area being subdivided unless the Planning Commission deems such continuation or extension undesirable for specific reasons of topography or design, traffic flow or mix of incompatible land uses. - 2.
+Where, in the opinion of the Planning Commission, it is desirable to provide street access to adjoining properties, proposed streets shall be extended by dedication to the boundaries of such properties.
 Where the Planning Commission deems it necessary, such dead-end streets shall be provided with a temporary turnaround having a radius of at least forty (40) feet.
+(See Plate III.)

-(See Plate III). - (3) The street system for the proposed subdivision shall provide for extending existing streets at the same or greater width, but in no case shall a street extension be of less width than the minimum width required in these regulations for a street in its category. - (C) Street Classification: All streets in a proposed subdivision shall be classified as one of the following: See definition, Section 8.4 for classification criteria.
+- 3. The street system for the proposed subdivision shall provide for extending existing streets at the same or greater width, but in no case shall a street extension be of less width than the minimum width required in these regulations for a street in its category. - C. Street Classification: All streets in a proposed subdivision shall be classified as one of the following: See definition, Section 8.4 for classification criteria.

-Street Classification Right-of-Way Width Pavement Width Collector 50 feet 24 feet Local Access 50 feet 22 feet Local Access within the Urban Services Area of the Cities of Bardstown, Bloomfield, & New Haven 50 feet 26 feet Local Marginal Access less than 1,000 feet in length 50 feet 20 feet Rural Development Access serving no more than 10 tracts with minimum of 2 acres in size and having at least 200 feet of road frontage 50 feet 18 feet
+Street Classification R.O.W Pavement Width Collector Local Access Local Access within the Urban Services Area of the Cities of Bardstown, Bloomfield, or 50 feet 50 feet 24 feet 22 feet New Haven Local (Marginal) Access 50 feet 26 feet < 1000 feet in Length Rural Development Access; serving no more than 10 tracts a minimum of 2 acres in size, tracts having at least 200 feet 50 feet 20 feet of road frontage 50 feet 18 feet